josmar-crwdstffng/angular/aio/tools/transforms/README.md

 Dgeni is configured by "packages", which contain services and processors.
 Some of these packages are installed as `node_modules` from the [dgeni-packages](https://github.com/angular/dgeni-packages) and some are specific to the AIO project.

-The project specific packages are stored in this folder (`aio/tools/transforms`).
+The project specific packages are stored in this directory (`aio/tools/transforms`).

 If you are an author and want to know how to generate the documentation, the steps are outlined in the top level [README.md](../../README.md#guide-to-authoring).

 ## Root packages

 To run Dgeni, you must specify a root package, which acts as the entry point to the documentation generation.
-This root package, in turn requires a number of other packages, some are defined locally in the `tools/transforms` folder, such as `tools/transforms/cheatsheet-package` and `tools/transforms/content-package`, etc.
+This root package, in turn requires a number of other packages, some are defined locally in the `tools/transforms` directory, such as `tools/transforms/cheatsheet-package` and `tools/transforms/content-package`, etc.
 And some are brought in from the `dgeni-packages` node modules, such as `jsdoc` and `nunjucks`.

 * The primary root package is defined in `tools/transforms/angular.io-package/index.js`.